-Loyalty programs is a beloved tactic used by the biggest names in the world of tourism, especially airlines.
+Loyalty programs are a beloved tactic used by the biggest names in the world of tourism marketing, especially airlines.
 Offering your customers something in return for their business is a great way to encourage retention.
 So any discounts, loyalty schemes or even a little birthday card every year will go a long way and show how much you value them.
-This needs to be a two-way relationship.
+This needs to be a two-way relationship, especially in tourism marketing.

 Retention & referral program upon check-out

 10% discount on any trip booked by the Buchanans or any of their referred friends.
 Valid for a year.

 Loyalty programs in tourism marketing could be as basic as this.
 Or, they could come with a twist.
 Startup travel businesses in particular love to know what customers are looking for.
 Instead of spending a budget on focus groups, use your resources well.
 Once done with their experience, ask your customers to fill out a survey, or invite them for quick feedback.
 Hear what they have to say.
 You will gain a lot of insights, and at the same time, you’ll have their attention for a chance to onboard them as a brand advocate with an incentive.

 Tourism Marketing Strategies: Trends in Tourism Marketing

 As a new generation is becoming the power horse of the industry, new tourism marketing trends are taking over.
 Tourism is dynamic and you need to always be updated with whatever is going on.
 Here are some of these trends to capture.